 From the bridge over Newry Canal, cross the road towards The Quays shopping centre.
 Head southwest along the road signed to Dublin and the A1.
 Follow the pavement beside the road, climbing gradually for 2km.
 Just before the railway bridge, turn left onto Flagstaff Road.
 Ahead there are views to Fathom Mountain, your next destination.

 Take the next lane on the right and continue past an old farm building, then turn left onto a ‘green road’.
 This starts as a muddy track, then turns into a grassy footpath that weaves between the fields.
-Where you rejoin the tarmac, turn right and cross a railway bridge to reach a main road.
+Continue along the path beside the railway and after you reach a tarmac road, walk along it and cross the railway bridge to join the main road.

 Head left here for 300m, then turn left again onto a narrow lane signed as Upper Fathom Road.
 Climb gently along the road, passing round the side of Fathom Mountain and enjoying good views west over the rolling countryside.
 After 2.5km the route switches to the eastern side of the mountain, allowing a different panorama to unfold.
 Beyond Carlingford Lough the clustered peaks of the Mourne Mountains decorate the skyline, with some of the highest summits in Northern Ireland on show.